Actor-Shared Background: This was invoked as Isao Takahata intented to have both children voiced by actors from the Kansai region.

 Children Voicing Children: Setsuko's Japanese voice actress, Ayano Shiraishi, was five years old when she provided her voice.

 Creator Breakdown: The original short story was written by Akiyuki Nosaka as a way to come to grips with his guilt over the real life death of his younger sister, who he had been caring for after their parents died:

 My sister's death is an exact match with the novel.
 It was one week after the end of the war.
 At the countryside of Fukui prefecture where I was, it was the day the restrictions on lighting were removed.
 It must have been the 22nd.
 It was evening, and I was picking up my sister's bones.
 I was coming home in a daze when I saw the village lit up.
 There was nothing like my surprise then.
 My sister died in my side of the world, and the light was coming back in the other.

-Enforced Method Acting: In Japan, Setsuko's voice actress really was four years old, and her lines had to be recorded before her scenes were animated.
-Because the animators were not used to having to do this, they tried to avoid angles from where her mouth could be seen.
+Enforced Method Acting: Because of how young she was at the time of the film's production, Ayano Shiraishi's lines were recorded before her scenes were animated.
+As the animators were not used to having to do this, they tried to avoid angles from where her mouth could be seen.

 Jossed: There are two common interpretations of this film, both of which have been denied by Takahata:

 Takahata has always maintained that Grave of the Fireflies is not an anti-war film.
 The reason is that, as a staunch anti-war activist himself, he worries governments might use Seita and Setsuko's plight as propaganda to argue fighting is necessary to prevent greater tragedy, and that showing human suffering without context cannot dissuade typical human behavior.